Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Statistical Complexity Dimension

 \subsection{Dimension from Dynamical (In)Stabilities}

 We can link the information dimension of an MSP's mixed state set $\MxSSet$ to the stability properties of the associated IFS.
-This starts with determining the local time-average stability and instability of orbits within an attractor via the \emph{spectrum of Lyapunov characteristic exponents} $\LCESpectrum = \{ \LCE_1, \ldots, \LCE_N : \LCE_i \geq \LCE_{i+1} \}$ \cite{Shim79a,Bene80a}.
+This starts with determining the local time-average stability and instability of orbits within an attractor via the \emph{spectrum of Lyapunov characteristic exponents} $\LCESpectrum = \{\LCE_1, \ldots, \LCE_N : \LCE_i \geq \LCE_{i+1} \}$ \cite{Shim79a,Bene80a}.
 Individual LCEs $\LCE_i$ measure the average local growth or decay rate of orbit perturbations.
 The net result is a list of quantities that indicate long-term orbit instability ($\LCE_i > 0)$ and orbit stability ($\LCE_i < 0)$ in complementary directions.
 Usefully, their sum gives the net state-space divergence---volume loss for dissipative systems.
 The sum of the positive LCEs is the dynamical system's entropy rate \cite{Pesi76a,Ruel79a,Bene78a,Shim79a,Pesi97a}---the net information generation.

-To motivate our present, somewhat indirect, use of the Lyapunov spectrum, it will help to develop a simple intuition for the LCEs as quantities of stretching and contraction.
-Imagine the attractor of a two-dimensional ($N = 2$) map with LCEs $\LCE_1 > 0 > \LCE_2$ and whose state space is covered with equally spaced squares of side length $\epsilon$.
+To motivate our present use of the Lyapunov spectrum, it will help to develop a simple intuition for how the LCEs relate to dimension.
+Both of our previously defined dimensional quantities---\cref{eq:InformationDimension} and \cref{eq:BoxCountingDimension}---depended on the growth rate of cells needed to cover the attractor as we take the side length of the cells to zero.
+First, imagine the attractor of a two-dimensional map with LCEs $\LCE_1 > 0 > \LCE_2$ and whose state space is covered with equally spaced squares of side length $\epsilon$.
 After iterating the map $q$ times, for $\epsilon$ small enough, the local action of the map is approximately linear.
 From the LCE definition, this means it takes the initial square cells to rectangles of average length $(e^{\LCE_1 q})\epsilon$ and average width $(e^{\LCE_2 q})\epsilon$.
-Now, covering the attractor with squares of side length $(e^{\LCE_2 q})\epsilon$ requires roughly $e^{\left( \frac{\LCE_1}{\LCE_2} \right) q}$ squares per rectangle.
-In this way, the Lyapunov exponents describe scalings analogous to that seen with the box-counting dimension \cite{Farm83}.
+Now, consider covering the attractor with a new set of squares of side length $(e^{\LCE_2 q})\epsilon$.
+We can see by inspection that this requires roughly $e^{\left(\LCE_1 / \LCE_2 \right) q}$ squares per rectangle.
+In this way, the Lyapunov exponents relate to the scalings measured by dimension quantities \cite{Farm83}.